MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Create an access or session policy with the **Device Tag** filter equal to **Hybrid Azure AD joined**, **Intune compliant**, or both.
 1. In a browser, log in to a device that is Hybrid Azure AD joined or Intune compliant based on your policy filter.
 1. Verify that activities from these devices are populating the log.
 In Defender for Cloud Apps, on the **Activity log** page, [filter](activity-filters.md) on **Device Tag** equal to **Hybrid Azure AD joined**, **Intune compliant**, or both based on your policy filters.
-1. If activities aren't populating in the Defender for Cloud Apps activity log, go to Azure AD and do the following:
+1. If activities are not populating in the Defender for Cloud Apps activity log, go to Azure AD and do the following:
     1. Under **Monitoring** > **Sign-ins**, verify that there are sign-in activities in logs.
     1. Select the relevant log entry for the device you logged into.
     1. In the **Details** pane, on the **Device info** tab, verify that the device is **Managed** (Hybrid Azure AD joined) or **Compliant** (Intune compliant).
-If you cannot verify either state, try another log entry or ensure that your device data is configured correctly in Azure AD.
+If you can't verify either state, try another log entry or ensure that your device data is configured correctly in Azure AD.
     1. For Conditional Access, some browsers may require additional configuration such as installing an extension.
 Use the information in the [Conditional Access browser support](/azure/active-directory/conditional-access/concept-conditional-access-conditions#supported-browsers) guide to configure your browser.
     1. If you still don't see the device information in the **Sign-ins** page, open a support ticket for Azure AD.

-#### Client certificates aren't prompting when expected
+#### Client certificates are not prompting when expected

 The device identification mechanism can request authentication from relevant devices using client certificates.
 You can upload an X.509 root or intermediate certificate authority (CA) formatted in the PEM certificate format.
 These certificates must contain the public key of the CA, which is then used to sign the client certificates presented during a session.
 For more information about client certificates, see [Client-certificate authenticated devices](proxy-intro-aad.md#client-certificate-authenticated-devices).